-The Company expects to continue incurring losses for the foreseeable future and will be required to raise additional capital in the future to complete its planned clinical trials, pursue product development initiatives and penetrate markets for the sale of its products.
+The Company expects to continue incurring losses in the future and will be required to raise additional capital in the future to complete its planned clinical trials, pursue product development initiatives and penetrate markets for the sale of its products.
 Management believes that the Company will continue to have access to capital resources through possible equity offerings, debt financings, corporate collaborations or other means.
 From January 2021 through May 2021, the Company received an aggregate of \$1.1 million upon the issuance of convertible notes.
 These funds were used primarily to settle outstanding accounts payable as well as to make payments on the loan outstanding from the chief executive officer and principal stockholder.
-In addition, the Company received approximately \$22.3 million in net proceeds from its IPO.
+In 2021, the Company received approximately \$22.3 million in net proceeds from its IPO, and in March 2023 the Company received approximately \$28.1 million in net proceeds from a private placement financing.
 There can be no assurance that the Company will be able to obtain additional financing on terms acceptable to the Company, on a timely basis or at all.
 If the Company is unable to secure additional capital, it may be required to curtail any clinical trials and development of new or existing products and take additional measures to reduce expenses in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
-Based on the Company's current level of expenditures, and given the Company's cash balance of \$16.6 million as of December 31, 2021, the Company believes that it has sufficient resources such that there is not substantial doubt about our ability to continue operations for at least one year after the date that these financial statements are available to be issued.
+Based on the Company's current level of expenditures, and after receiving the proceeds from the private placement in March 2023, the Company believes that it has sufficient resources such that there is not substantial doubt about the ability to continue operations for at least one year after the date that these financial statements are available to be issued.